SNAP Benefits in New Hampshire: How to Apply and Qualify

 Hot foods

-Non-food items like pet foods, cleaning supplies, or cosmetics
+Non-food items like pet foods, cleaning supplies, paper products, and household supplies

 How to Manage Your SNAP Benefits